DioxusLabs/docsite/docs-src/0.5/en/reference/fullstack/server_functions.md

 {{#include src/doc_examples/server_function_desktop_client.rs:server_url}}
 ```

-Then, you have to register the types declared in the server function macros into the axum server.
+Then, you have to register the types declared in the server function macros into the server.
 For example, consider this server function:
 ```rust
 {{#include src/doc_examples/server_function_desktop_client.rs:server_function}}
 ```

-The `GetServerData` type has to be registered in the axum server, which will add the corresponding route to the server.
+The `GetServerData` type has to be registered in the server, which will add the corresponding route to the server.
 ```rust
 {{#include src/doc_examples/server_function_desktop_client.rs:function_registration}}
 ```